-(2) Where the tubular pile is filled with coarse soil with relative density ID = 15 to 65 % in accordance with EN ISO 14688-2:2018, table 5, or with fine graded cohesive soil with cu = 20 to 75 kPa in accordance with EN ISO 14688-2:2018, table 6, the effects of transverse loads and the associated circumferential stresses and deformation on the longitudinal member resistance and longitudinal flexural stiffness may be neglected for the global buckling verification.
+(2) Where the tubular pile is filled with coarse soil with relative density ID = 15 to 65 % in accordance with EN ISO 14688-2:2018, Table 5, or with fine graded cohesive soil with cu = 20 to 75 kPa in accordance with EN ISO 14688-2:2018, Table 6, the effects of transverse loads and the associated circumferential stresses and deformation on the longitudinal member resistance and longitudinal flexural stiffness may be neglected for the global buckling verification.
 Presence of soil fill over the full length is required, apart from the very top or pile cap connection that might remain empty.

 (3) The global buckling verification may be deemed to be satisfied by verifying the interaction criterion: